GDPR Privacy Notice

 - Limitation of access to personal or non-public information both physically and electronically; and

 - Requiring third parties that perform services for us to keep information confidential and secure.

-We respect your right to access and control your personal information.
-We will respond to requests for information and, where applicable, will correct, amend, or delete your personal information unless legal or regulatory restrictions prevent us from doing so.
+Where the processing of your personal data is within scope of the GDPR, you have certain rights in relation to access and control of your personal information under certain circumstances.
+We will respond to requests for information and, where applicable, will correct, amend, or delete your personal information where required.

 Under the GDPR your rights include: